fwaris/FaissNet/BuildNotes.md

 cmake --build build --config Release --target faiss cmake --build build --config Debug --target faiss
 ```

-The faiss.lib outputs should be in '<faiss repo>/build/faiss/[Debug | Release]' folders.
+The faiss.lib outputs should be in *'[faiss repo]/build/faiss/[Debug | Release]'* folders.

-## Build FaissNet
+## Build FaissNetNative (Windows)
-Ensure that FaissNet Visuals Studio project has the correct paths to the faiss header files and links to the faiss.lib files
-for both debug and release configurations.

-Build FaissNet and run TestFaissX.
+FaissNetNative is a Visual Studio c++ 'cmake' project.

+Open the folder *'[FaissNet repo directory]/FaissNetNative'* in Visual Studio.
+Review and update the paths for FAISS_DIR, MKL_DIR, MKL_INC in *'/FaissNetNative/CMakeLists.txt*.
+Note: This is **not** the CMakeLists.txt in the project directory root.

+In Solution Explorer switch to "CMake Targets View" using the context menu.
+In the 'targets view', use the context menu again to:

+- 'Build all' FaissNetNative
+- 'Install' FaissNetNative (this copies the output to a location for nuget packaging)

+### FassNetNative for other platforms
+Since FaissNetNative is a 'cmake' project, it can be built for MACOS and Linux, also.
+Please see Visual Studio cmake documentation for details.

 ## Nuget Package
-In Visual Studio, right-click on 'FaissNetPack' project and select 'Pack' (or use the appropriate dotnet pack command)
+In Visual Studio, right-click on 'FaissNet' project and select 'Pack' (or use the appropriate dotnet pack command)